davrot/pytutorial/matlab/2/README.md

 $\mbox{floating-point number} = \mbox{mantissa} \cdot \mbox{basis}^{\mbox{exponent}} $

-Thereby, the precision, with which the real number can be represented, is determined by the number of available bits."Simple precision" requires 4 Bytes, for *double precision* 8~Bytes are needed.
-The latter is the default configuration in Matlab.
+Thereby, the precision, with which the real number can be represented, is determined by the number of available bits."Simple precision" (i.e. float32) requires 4 Bytes, for *double precision* (i.e. float64) 8~Bytes are needed.
+The latter is the default configuration in Python and Matlab.
 The IEEE format of double precision uses 53-Bits for the mantissa, 11-Bits for the exponent and for the basis the remaining 2.
 One Bit of the mantissa respectively the exponent are used for the sign of the quantity.
 Thus, the exponent can vary between$-1024$ and $+1023$.
 The mantissa always represents a value in the interval $[1, 2[$ in the IEEE notation.
 Here, the $52$ Bits are utilized to add up fractions of exponents of 2.
 The value of the mantissa yields
 $$mantissa = 1 + \sum_{i=1}^{52} b_i 2^{-i}$$
 , with $b_i=1$ , if the $i$-th bit in the mantissa is set.